The gradient descent method for the convexification to solve boundary value problems of quasi-linear PDEs and a coefficient inverse problem: A method to solve Problem

 Let $\mu_\lambda(x, y, z) = e^{\lambda (z + r)^2}$ for a number $r > 1$ be a Carleman weight function.
 We refer the reader to \cite[Theorem 3.1] {KhoaKlibanovLoc:SIAMImaging2020} for the proof of Carleman estimate \eqref{Car est} with this Carleman weight function in 3D.
-Thus, we can find the solution to the system of quasi-linear equations \eqref{6.11} with the boundary data \eqref{6.12} and \eqref{6.14} by the convexification method, see Algorithm \ref{alg 1}.
+Thus, we can find the solution to the system of quasi-linear equations \eqref{quasi-system} by the convexification method, see Algorithm \ref{alg 1}.